-Mustafabey had formed formed a well-equipped military corps of 12,000 men, led by experienced combat officers.
+Mustafabey had formed a well-equipped military corps of 12,000 men, led by experienced combat officers.

 The Greek forces in Valtetsi did not exceed 2,300 men.
 They had insufficient weapons and questionable combat capability.
 The danger to the revolution, which was only two months old, was obvious.

-Finally, shortly before dawn on May 12, the first, main corps of the Turkish army consisting of 3,000 men and led by Turkish-Albanian general Roubi, headed north of Valtetsi, in order to prevent the Greeks sending aid from the Piana and Chrysovitsi camps.
+Finally, shortly before dawn on May 12th, the first, main corps of the Turkish army consisting of 3,000 men and led by Turkish-Albanian general Roubi, headed north of Valtetsi in order to prevent the Greeks from sending aid from the Piana and Chrysovitsi camps.

-A second corps of 2,000 cavalry and infantry followed, while a third rushed to capture Frangovryso to cut off Valtetsi from the Vervaina camp, a fourth to help the first from Kalogerovouni and a fifth corps of 3,000 men with cannons and ammunition.
+A second corps of 2,000 cavalry and infantry followed while a third rushed to capture Frangovryso to cut off Valtetsi from the Vervaina camp.
+A fourth was to help the first from Kalogerovouni, and a fifth corps of 3,000 men was to aid with cannons and ammunition.

-Kolokotronis was in Chrysovitsi when he saw the smoke signals from Epano Chrepa, warning that the Turkish army was heading towards Valtetsi.
+Kolokotronis was in Chrysovitsi when he saw the smoke signals from Epano Chrepa, warning of the Turkish army heading towards Valtetsi.

 The Greek general rushed toward Valtetsi with 800 fighters, having notified Dimitrios Plapoutas who was in Piana.

-Battle of Valtetsi — a seminal battle of 1821 Greek Revolution
+Battle of Valtetsi—a seminal battle of the 1821 Greek Revolution

 The battle was already in progress when Kolokotronis arrived in Valtetsi.
 Roubi and his men were trying to encircle and crush the fortifications on the east and northeast bastions.